darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 ### Can we increase security?

+Totally, here are two ideas:

+#### Use Fail2Ban

-Totally, you could deploy [fail2ban](https://www.linode.com/docs/security/using-fail2ban-for-security/) to configure jails for your host and thus prevent **bruteforce** attacks by banning suspicious IPs.
+You could deploy [fail2ban](https://www.linode.com/docs/security/using-fail2ban-for-security/) to configure jails for your host and thus prevent **bruteforce** attacks by banning suspicious IPs.
 A clever guy in the Authelia repo already published a [guide](https://github.com/clems4ever/authelia/issues/178) on how to do this with Authelia.
 Since we are logging logs from our containers into a host-based persistent volume, we should point the logs in `jail.local` to the authelia log files in our volume (also change `backend = systemd` to `backend = polling`, so it will poll those log files instead of relying on systemd, since we are using docker).

->  **Note**: I was able to set this all up and I could see how *fail2ban* would populate `iptables` with the blocked IPs.
+{% include note.html content="I was able to set this all up and I could see how *fail2ban* would populate `iptables` with the blocked IPs.
 SSH bruteforce was effectively blocked, however, for some reason, HTTP access kept being accepted, regardless of iptables explicictly blocking the ip for all protocols.
 I did some `tcpdump` debugging and couldn't find any issues.
-I don't exactly know why this is the case (I sense it has something to do with AWS), if you get it working on your side, please ping me, post a comment or open an issue/PR in the github repo.
+I don't exactly know why this is the case (I sense it has something to do with AWS), if you get it working on your side, please ping me, post a comment or open an issue/PR in the github repo." %}

+#### Use Cloudflare SSL Proxy

+Cloudflare will give you, **for free** (an account only needed), three massive benefits:

+1. Traffic proxying and caching as well as protection from DDoS
+2. Free signed certificates to pass on to your **nginx portal** (instead of using your self-signed ones, prompting browsers to *trust self-singed certs* all the time)
+3. Ability to only accept traffic coming from Cloudflare proxies.
+This way, you can configure the security groups in your AWS instance to **only accept traffic from [these]() IPs**.
+Anyone bypassing Cloudflare as a CDN/proxy to your site will simply not be able to connect.

+{% include note.html content="Point 3 above, adds to the security already embedded in the nginx configs that ban direct access to the server unless the virtual server is specified explicictly" %}

 ### Can we increase security even more?